0xbigz/blog.md/governance.md

 explusion
 - users below a certain threshold of participation can be slashed
-- after certain number are removed from governance as well
+- after certain amount of low participation are slashed/removed from governance as well

 proposals
 - anyone can propose with a stake